Mission

 Hours of Operation:

-- April - October | 6am - 9pm, daily
+April - October | 6am - 9pm, daily

-- November - March | 9am - 6pm, daily
+November - March | 9am - 6pm, daily

 Location:

-Macbride Nature Recreation Area
+Raptor Center (at the Macbride Nature Recreation Area)

 Solon, Iowa 52333